Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Deep Unfolding

 {\bf Iteration-Wise Loss Formulation}: The interpretability of iterative optimizers, and specifically the fact that each iteration yields a progressively refined version of the optimization variable, introduces an additional degree of freedom in training deep unfolded architectures.
 In conventional black-box \acp{dnn}, a meaningful loss can typically be assigned only to the output of the network, which corresponds to the final decision $\dnnFunc(\Input_t)$.
 This practice, though natural, can make training challenging: the learning process must jointly optimize a large number of parameters based only on feedback from the output layer, often requiring extensive datasets and suffering from vanishing gradient effects.

 The sequential structure of deep unfolded models provides an opportunity to incorporate losses associated with intermediate iterations.
 To formulate this mathematically, we focus on supervised learning as in \eqref{eqn:SupervisedLoss} with sample-wise loss $l(\cdot)$ and without regularization (i.e., $\lambda=0$).
-By denoting the trainable parameters of the $k$th iteration as $\dnnParam_k$, i.e., $\dnnParam=\{\dnnParam_k\}$, and writing ${\Label}^{(k)}(\Input;\dnnParam_1,\ldots, \dnnParam_k)$ as the output of the $k$th iteration of an unfolded architecture with trainable parameters $\{\dnnParam_k\}$, we can identify three different training loss options:
+By denoting the trainable parameters of the $k$th iteration as $\dnnParam_k$ (focusing on the generic case where the parameters can change between iteration), i.e., $\dnnParam=\{\dnnParam_k\}$, and writing ${\Label}^{(k)}(\Input;\dnnParam_1,\ldots, \dnnParam_k)$ as the output of the $k$th iteration of an unfolded architecture with trainable parameters $\{\dnnParam_k\}$, we can identify three different training loss options:

 As opposed to the standard end-to-end approach \ref{itm:e2e}, the iteration-wise formulations \ref{itm:multiiter}-\ref{itm:sequential} both leverage the interpretable intermediate variables produced by the unfolded structure to improve convergence behavior, enhance gradient flow, and promote consistent refinement across iterations.
 Among the two, \ref{itm:sequential} is more geared towards preserving the operation of conventional descent-based optimization, where each iteration aims to improve upon its preceding ones in terms of the loss $l(\cdot)$, while \ref{itm:multiiter} allows some flexibility for intermediate iterations to deviate from such operation.